League Constitution – Season 2018

 10g.
 In the event a player misinforming the member club regarding his previous registration history the executive committee will take appropriate action against club and the individual.
 Responsibility of all validity of transfers lies with the registering team.

-12. If a player arrives after 30 minutes from the official start time of the game he will not be eligible to participate in the game as a player or a substitute.
+12. The Players.
+If a player arrives after 30 minutes from the official start time of the game he will not be eligible to participate in the game as a player or a substitute.
 Both the umpires and the opposing captain must be informed if a player is expected to arrive late.

 12a.
 A substitution will only be granted if the umpires are satisfied that a player has been injured or become ill during the match.
 However, for a rearranged rain affected continuation of a cup game, substitutions will be allowed.